ClusterHQ/dvol/TENTATIVE-TRANSCRIPTS-v0.2.rst

   * four segments: full name of a variant
   * maybe full names should be syntactically differentiated from aliases somehow, too
     * eg ``@full_name`` vs ``alias`` (or whatever)
+  * Leave name off if DVOL_VOLUME is set in the environment

 Ways in which it's OK to diverge from ``git`` syntax and/or semantics, with reasons: